 And skyscrapers of foreign lands.

-It’s the peace and stability
+It’s the sense of peace and stability

-Of hills that keep me sane.
+From the hills that keep me sane.

 After living abroad for many years, some Caribbean people return home with admiration for the little things we once took for granted.
 On our return, we notice for the first time the distinctive features of old buildings and the uniqueness of nature spots which attract the tourists.
 We leisurely stroll the distances which once seemed so far, just so we can take pictures of scenes we thought we would always see.
 The more often we visit, the more prideful we feel about our connection with our homeland.